Last updated: May 20, 2023

 If your kind of camping is strapping on a rucksack and hiking into the woods, then the Helinox Chair Zero hiking chair is for you.

-This super lightweight collapsible chair weighs just 500 grams and folds down to fit into a bag about the size of an adult’s forearm.
+This super lightweight, collapsible chair weighs just 500 grams and folds down to fit into a bag about the size of an adult’s forearm.
 It is the perfect camping chair for anyone who enjoys backpack camping, hiking, or biking.

 This chair may be small, but it is also very mighty, able to hold up to 120 kg.
 The key is in the reinforced, no-stretch seat material.
 The seat has a simple shape with a slightly reclined back and wide side panels.
-It is designed for portability more so than comfort, but certainly beats sitting on the ground.
+It is designed for portability more than comfort, but it certainly beats sitting on the ground.